eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-redhat-enterprise-linux-7/index.md

 ![successful-login](../22-1-successful-login.png)

-After successful login, you will see Corporate Memory interface.
+After successful login, you will see the Corporate Memory interface.
 You can now proceed to the :arrow_right:[Getting Started](../../../getting-started/index.md) section.